-- TFTN285-399 turning the Throttle Screw in (clockwise) decreases the CO2 concentration, while turning it out (counterclockwise) increases the CO2 concentration.
-Typical adjustment required is $0 \frac{1}{2}$ of a turn in or out from the factory setting. - TFTN085-199 utilize a Throttle Screw with a left-hand thread; therefore, turning the Throttle Screw counterclockwise turns it in, and decreases the CO2 concentration (i.e., opposite to TFTN285-399 models).
+TFTN085-199 - Throttle Screw is a left-hand thread; therefore, turning the Throttle Screw counterclockwise turns it in, and decreases the CO2 concentration (i.e., opposite to TFTN285-399 models).
 Turning the TFTN085-199 Throttle Screw clockwise turns it out, and therefore increases the CO2 concentration.
-Typical adjustment required is 0 2 turns in or out from the factory setting.
+Typical adjustment required is 0 - 2 turns in or out from the factory setting, wait 1 minute after each adjustment to allow combustion readings to stabilize.